This post may contain affiliate links. Read my disclosure.

 Almonds, Dates, Vanilla + Water.
 That’s all you need for this delicious vanilla almond milk recipe.
 That and some not-so-fancy equipment, but we’ll get to that later.

-Being vegan, I don’t drink milk.
-I drink mylk, which is the cool-kid term for that creamy, protein-packed drink that has become part of our daily diet.
-And guess what?
-It is so easy to make!
-This vanilla almond milk recipe is not only ready in 15 minutes (with a cheeky overnight hack) but it is quite possibly the silkiest, smoothest thing I have ever drank.
+This vanilla almond milk recipe is so easy to make!
+It’s not only ready in 15 minutes (with a cheeky overnight hack) but it is quite possibly the silkiest, smoothest thing I have ever drank.

 This drink begins with raw almonds (see the recipe notes for other nut suggestions) soaked overnight in cold water.
 You will not be surprised to hear that I have done some research into what happens to almonds when you soak them.
 As it happens, soaking almonds actually increases their nutritional benefits: